antoniskef/3D_object_detection/README.md

 used in VoxelNet.
 In the supplementary material at the end of the paper there is an appendix that refers to the use of PointPillars as an alternative backbone network.
 PointPillars is chosen because it is also used from the paper of the pretraining.

-After the features of the points have been generated, follows the query initialization.
-Each query object provides a query position that defines the location of the object and a query feature that defines attributes of the box such as its size and its orientation.
+After the generation of the features of the points, follows the query initialization.
+Each object query provides a query position that defines the location of the object and a query feature that defines attributes of the box such as its size and its orientation.
 The final locations of the bounding boxes provided are relative to the query positions, as was done